harmony-one/h/progress/konstantin-potapov.md

+2024-11-08 Fri:
+- This week, we received several notifications while on call.
+There was approximately 12 minutes of downtime during which I actively participated in the recovery and investigation process.
+Most of the other notifications were resolved quickly or turned out to be false alarms.
+- I am working on resolving an issue causing additional delays in average block production.
+The problem may involve redundant view change processes triggered by an issue that prevents the local network from running with multiple keys on a single node.
+Initially, I confirmed that the issue is not related to the previous block overriding the state, as we can observe multiple blocks being sent simultaneously.
+However, this behavior should be canceled by the didReachPrepareQuorum method, which fails to execute due to insufficient signatures being collected.

+---

 2024-11-01 Fri:
 - I completed the final preparations for the HIP-32 update, which was successfully activated at epoch 2152 without major incidents.
 Following the update, my focus shifted to analyzing and troubleshooting issues reported by validators.
 - The `UpdateConsensusInformation` method has been removed.
 Previously, calling this method before the finalCommit method could have resulted in undefined behavior or even a hard fork.
 Its removal reduces the likelihood of inadvertently triggering a clean state.

 ---